htmldbjs/htmldbjs/README.md

 ### `htmldb-select`

-A select element that automatically populated with the related htmldb-table.
+A select element that automatically populated with the related `htmldb-table`.

 #### Syntax